jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 Business rules are database design constraints that arise from the business processes being modeled, not from requirements imposed by the relational data model (or other data model).
 Business rules affect the design of the database, including how entities are related; what attributes are collected; and what values are permitted or required for specific attributes.
 As an example, consider a database that stores donor and donations data for a nonprofit.
 Some business rules in this case might be that  donors can make multiple donations, multiple donors can be associated with the same donation, and individual donation amounts must be over $10.

 ## Conceptual design

+- In the **conceptual design stage,** a database designer and to identify the entities (objects) and attributes (characteristics) it must contain.
+- Identify entities and attributes in the **conceptual design** phase
+    - Top-down design: entities, then attributes
+    - Bottom-up design: attributes, then entities

 - __Create conceptual design__:
     - Group fields into tables a logical way;